gajus/moa/README.md

 # $person['id'] null
 ```

 However, other property values are not discarded.
-If save the same object again, it will be inserted to the database:
+If the same object instance is saved again, it will be inserted to the database with new primary key value:

 ```php
 # $person['name'] Bar